World War 1

 right: Field Marshal Horatio Herbert Kitchener

-Roger Bros Silversmiths issued this silver plated set of six spoons as a souvenir of the "great war."
+Roger Bros Silversmiths issued these spoons as a souvenir of the "great war."

 "Souvenir De La Guerre 1914 - 1918"